arangodb/docs/3.8/analyzers.md

 - `delimiter`: split into tokens at user-defined character
 - `stem`: apply stemming to the value as a whole
 - `norm`: apply normalization to the value as a whole
-- `ngram`: create n-grams from value with user-defined lengths
+- `ngram`: create _n_-grams from value with user-defined lengths
-- `text`: tokenize into words, optionally with stemming, normalization, stop-word filtering and edge n-gram generation
+- `text`: tokenize into words, optionally with stemming, normalization, stop-word filtering and edge _n_-gram generation
 - `aql`: for running AQL query to prepare tokens for index
 - `pipeline`: for chaining multiple Analyzers
 - `geojson`: breaks up a GeoJSON object into a set of indexable tokens